saic-fi/SSLight/README.md

   python3 main.py --cfg config/exp_yamls/dino/dino_cnn_sslight.yaml DATA.PATH_TO_DATA_DIR $IN1K_PATH OUTPUT_DIR $OUTPUT_PATH
 ```

-In order to assess the quality of features during pre-training, an additional linear classifier can be trained on the separated features.
+To assess the quality of features during pre-training, an additional linear classifier can be trained on the separated features.
 This ensures that the gradient from the linear classifier does not interfere with the feature learning process:

 ```
   python3 main.py --cfg config/exp_yamls/dino/dino_cnn_sslight.yaml DATA.PATH_TO_DATA_DIR $IN1K_PATH OUTPUT_DIR $OUTPUT_PATH TRAIN.JOINT_LINEAR_PROBE True
 ```

+Note that the accuracy of this extra classifier is typically lower than a standard linear probing evaluation.

 The table below includes the scripts for specific pre-training experiments: